Register 35 Seats Remaining

 The author discusses her novel "The Young Will Remember" with Radha Lin Chaddah.
-Doors open at 10:45 a.m. for coffee, pastries and the conversation begins at 11 a.m.
-Book signing to follow.
+Doors open at 10:45 a.m. for coffee and pastries.
+Registration requested, not required.

 About the Book (from the publisher):